kayak/redux-data-model/docs/docs/tutorial.md

 id: tutorial
 ---

-This tutorial will introduce you to the basics of react-resux by building a counter application which will both display the current counter value as well as provide the means for incrementing/decrementing.
+This tutorial will introduce you to the basics of redux-data-model by building a counter application which will both display the current counter value as well as provide the means for incrementing/decrementing.
 Additionaly, the application requires a confirmation step whenever its user tries to increment/decrement the counter value.